Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Intro to Threads.md

 	5. Blocked
 	6. $\dotso$

+A process can create a thread via a system call.
+The created thread will operate **within** the process context.
+Since the thread is a single execution sequence that represents a separately scheduling task, the OS can stop/run it at anytime.

 ### Process Vs. Threads
 A process **owns** resources whereas a thread regards to scheduling/execution.
 A thread cannot own resources but has state instead of resources.